electrode-io/memcache/README.md

 -   Very efficient memcached ASCII protocol parser by using only [NodeJS Buffer APIs](https://nodejs.org/api/buffer.html).
 -   Optional compression for the data before sending to memcached
+-   Auto reconnects when there's network error or timeout

 ## Packages